zhangxiaoxing/BehaviorParser/README.md

-This is the library for parsing the behavior data from the Functional Neural Circuit lab in Institute of Neuroscience, Chinese Academy of Sciences.
+This is the collection of customary written computer codes for parsing, analyzing and plotting of the behavioral data from the Functional Neural Circuit lab in Institute of Neuroscience, Chinese Academy of Sciences.

+Some of the codes depend on a external Java library to function, which could be found at https://github.com/wwweagle/zmat

 For starter,
 >BehaviorParser/DNMS/stats_GLM.m

 contains necessary code to parse the raw behavior data to a descriptive number matrix.
+The `filelist` parameter which is necessary can be generated from the zmat library with `Zmat.updateFilesList()` followed by `Zmat.listFiles()`.
+A few example filelist was included in the `dnmsfiles.mat`.

 >BehaviorParser/DNMS/plotAllPerf.m